junaidmumtaz/junaidmumtaz/README.md

-# Junaid Mumtaz - DevSecOps | SOC Consultant
+# Junaid Mumtaz - Cloud Security Expert | DevSecOps

 Cybersecurity professional with 6+ years of experience across SOC operations, cloud security, and DevSecOps.
 I focus on detection engineering, security automation, and integrating security into CI/CD pipelines for cloud and hybrid environments.